kestra-io/docs/content/docs/10.administrator-guide/01.configuration/03.enterprise-edition/multi-tenancy.md

 ---
-title: Multi-tenancy configuration
+title: Multi-tenancy Configuration
+icon: /docs/icons/admin.svg
 ---

-This section dives into how you can configure multi-tenancy in your Kestra instance.
+Dive into how you can enable multi-tenancy in your Kestra instance.

 ## Enabling multi-tenancy